 Last Updated on

 The value proposition is a statement which articulates the value that the brand promises to deliver to its customer.
 It seeks to answer the question “Why would a customer buy this?”.
-It must be distinctive and persuasive in order to convince a potential customer to buy from the brand; rather than sounding similar to other competitors in the market.
+It must be distinctive and persuasive rather than sounding similar to other competitors in the market.

 The most basic of value propositions will only focus on articulating the features and benefits of a product, enabling customers to understand it’s functional benefits.
 This is a surefire way to position the brand as a commodity and not gain significant market share.